Gallarate: Education

 The Sistema Bibliotecario Consortile Antonio Panizzi has its main offices in Gallarate.
 The system operates the Biblioteca Civica " Luigi Majno " in Gallarate.
 Gallarate is also the seat of the Aloysianum, a former Jesuit college, which is now a Jesuit cultural centre with an important library.
-Carlo Maria Martini spent there the last years of his life.
+Carlo Maria Martini spent the last years of his life there.

 In 2010 the local government built a modern art museum called Museo MAGA, hosting a Missoni exhibition in honour of the deceased Ottavio Missoni.
 MAGA is a focal point for local student research and adult education.

 Transport

 Gallarate railway station, opened in 1860, is the junction of the railway lines Domodossola–Milan, Luino–Milan and Porto Ceresio–Milan.
-The station is a stop for several long-running trains (EuroCity from Milan to Geneva and Basle), of regional trains from Milan to Domodossola, and of line S5 of Milan suburban railway service, and line S30 of Ticino railway network.
+The station is a stop for several long-running trains (EuroCity from Milan to Geneva and Basel), of regional trains from Milan to Domodossola, and of line S5 of Milan suburban railway service, and line S30 of Ticino railway network.